-A glitch in ObamaCare may leave thousands uninsured.
+A “family affordability glitch” in ObamaCare may leave thousands uninsured.
 Families may start finding themselves out priced from employer-sponsored health care plans.
 These plans, with premiums on the rise, may mean costs are passed along to workers at a higher rate than expected.
 These families were supposed to be able to get financial assistance but may find themselves paying a penalty instead.

-The new law states that if an employee's share of the premium costs for employee-only coverage (not the entire family) is more than 9.5% of their yearly household income, the coverage is not considered affordable.
-In most cases the employer will look at the employee's yearly income and make sure they don't offer unaffordable insurance and face a fee.
+The new law states that if an employee’s share of the premium costs for employee-only coverage (not the entire family) is more than 9.5% of their yearly household income, the coverage is not considered affordable.
+In most cases the employer will look at the employee’s yearly income and make sure they don’t offer unaffordable insurance and face a fee.
 Still in families the rule for affordability applies to the employee only, the assumption is that if the employee’s coverage is affordable that the families will be too.
 However, that has not been the case in practice in many instances.
 Learn more about the family affordability glitch.

 ObamaCare was supposed to offer financial support to employees who couldn’t afford moderately priced employer-based insurance.
 However, due to wording left out of the bill by congress, missed by the white house and a failure on the IRS to rectify the issue, these individuals and their families aren’t eligible for assistance.
 Even worse thousands of employees and their families may find themselves not only without health insurance, but also being faced with the penalty for not having it. (those who choose not to purchase insurance must pay an income tax “penalty)